Art Business I, II, III

 - Bachelor’s degree or the equivalent international degree

-- Official transcripts from all post-secondary institutions attended.
+- Official transcripts in sealed envelopes from all post-secondary institutions attended.
 All transcripts, diplomas or academic records must be official documents issued by the college or university and provided in the original language.
 Transcripts in other languages must be accompanied by English translations certified by official translation professionals or agencies

 - All international transcripts must be accompanied by an equivalency report from World Education Services, WES.org